Chapter 19. INFORMATION_SCHEMA Tables

 SELECT * FROM INFORMATION_SCHEMA.CHARACTER_SETS

-[WHERE name LIKE 'wild']
+[WHERE name LIKE 'wild

 SHOW CHARACTER SET

-[LIKE 'wild']
+[LIKE 'wild

 19.10.
-The INFORMATION_SCHEMA COLLATIONS Table
+The INFORMATION_SCHEMA COLLATIONS

-The COLLATIONS table provides
+The COLLATIONS

 information about collations for each character set.

-COLLATION_NAME is the collation name.
+is the collation name.

-CHARACTER_SET_NAME is the name of the
+is the name of the

 character set with which the collation is associated.

-ID is the collation ID.
+is the collation ID.

-IS_DEFAULT indicates whether the collation
+indicates whether the collation

 is the default for its character set.

-IS_COMPILED indicates whether the character
+indicates whether the character

 set is compiled into the server.

-SORTLEN is related to the amount of memory
+is related to the amount of memory

 required to sort strings expressed in the character set.